awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-user-data.md

 **Note**
 The `C:\ProgramData` folder might be hidden\.
 To view the folder, you must show hidden files and folders\.

-The following information is logged when the user data is executed\.
+The following information is logged when the user data is executed:
 + `Userdata execution begins` – The start of user data execution
 + `<persist> tag was provided: true` – If the persist tag is found
 + `Running userdata on every boot` – If the persist tag is found